 "Earth Day" Poster Contest

-Where: The NETL sites that host the poster competition are located in Albany, OR; Houston, TX; Pittsburgh, PA; and Morgantown, WV.
+Where: The NETL sites that display the posters are located in Albany, OR; Sugarland, TX; Pittsburgh, PA; and Morgantown, WV.

 Why: Earth Day is a time set aside every year to create an awareness of the importance of recycling, conserving energy, and improving air quality.
 It is our job not just on this day, but every day, to make our environment a beautiful place to live.
 By teaching our youth to appreciate the Earth today, we will help them preserve it tomorrow.

 Prizes: All students receive a certificate for participating.
-Winners receive a medal and will have their names and entries posted on NETL's website, www.netl.doe.gov, under the Educational Initiatives web area.
+Winners will have their names and entries posted on NETL's website, www.netl.doe.gov, under the Educational Initiatives web area.
 To view past year's winners please visit here.